 Structure DNA and RNA molecule - Copyright: Designua, Image ID: 124474282 via Shutterstock

 In both prokaryotes and eukaryotes, there are three main types of RNA – messenger RNA or mRNA, ribosomal or rRNA, and transfer RNA or tRNA.
 These 3 types of RNA are discussed below.

 Messenger RNA (mRNA)

 mRNA accounts for just 5% of the total RNA in the cell. mRNA is the most heterogeneous of the 3 types of RNA in terms of both base sequence and size.
 It carries the genetic code copied from the DNA during transcription in the form of triplets of nucleotides called codons.
 Each codon specifies a particular amino acid, but one amino acid can be coded by many different codons.
-Although there are 64 possible codons or triplet bases in the genetic code, only 61 of them represent amino acids; the remaining 3 are stop codons.
+Although there are 64 possible codons or triplet bases in the genetic code, only 20 of them represent amino acids; there are also 3 stop codons.

 As part of post-transcriptional processing in eukaryotes, the 5’ end of mRNA is capped with a guanosine triphosphate nucleotide, which helps in mRNA recognition during translation or protein synthesis.
 Similarly, the 3’ end of an mRNA has a poly A tail or multiple adenylate residues added to it, which prevent enzymatic degradation of mRNA.
 Both 5’ and 3’ end of an mRNA imparts stability to the mRNA.

 rRNAs are found in the ribosomes and account for 80% of the total RNA present in the cell.
 Ribosomes are composed of a large subunit called the 50S and a small subunit called the 30S, each of which has its own rRNA molecules.
 Different rRNAs present in the ribosomes include small rRNAs and large rRNAs, which denote their presence in the small and large subunits of the ribosome.